Report: Mavs "Looked Into" Trade With Pacers

 According to Evan Massey of NBA Analysis Network, the Dallas Mavericks are considering a trade for Jeremy Lamb of the Indiana Pacers.

-The Tweet from Massey can be seen in a post that is embedded below from his Twitter account.
+The Tweet from Massey on September 21 can be seen in a post that is embedded below from his Twitter account.

 Massey's Tweet said: "Per league source to @HoopAnalysisNet, the #Mavs have looked into the idea of trading for #Pacers wing Jeremy Lamb.
 Dallas has an $11.9M trade exception Lamb would fit into."